CivicVision/civicopendata/content/posts/this-week-in-civic-tech-open-data-wk4.md

 ### How Americans Commute to Work

-A few maps on how americans commute to work.
+A few maps on how Americans commute to work.
 [Visualization](https://www.citylab.com/transportation/2019/01/commuting-to-work-data-car-public-transit-bike/580507/)

 ### Pollution risk for Chicago Neighborhoods